How To Remove Sharp Edges From Guitar Frets

 Not to mention neck action and playability.
 A properly monitored and adjusted room will also contain a hygrometer.
 This is used to measure the humidity levels in the room.

 A hygrometer will measure both temperature and humidity.
 Then calculate if the environment is dry, comfortable, or too moist.
-In order to read the humidity of the room your guitars are stored in, we recommend this device.
+In order to read the humidity of the room your guitars are stored in, I recommend this device.
 They are cheap but effective!

 Step 2: Proper Storage

 You have now added a humidifier to your room.
 But you will also need to make sure the instrument is stored properly.
 The best way to do this and add moisture to the wood is to store the guitar in the case.
-Also, with a proper humidity control system.
-D’addario makes a great humidity control system.
-It goes into the case and prevents the guitar from experiencing dryness.

 The humidifier in the room will help a great deal in preventing it from shrinking again.
 Getting back to normal will require letting it sit with proper humidity in the case.